neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 means that a (small) amount of the fission energy is omitted in the tally because some regions of the OpenMC [!ac](CSG) cell are *outside* any of the tally mesh elements (but still within the cylindrical pellet).
+In order to still obtain the specified
+`power`,
-In order to still obtain the specified `power`, we therefore change how the tallies are normalized.
-Instead of normalizing by a problem-wide tally (which includes the regions of the pellet that are outside the unstructured mesh but inside the pellet), we normalize instead by the sum of the mesh tally itself by setting `normalize_by_global_tally = false`.
+we therefore change how the tallies are normalized.
+Instead of normalizing by a problem-wide tally (which includes the regions of the pellet that are outside the unstructured mesh but inside the pellet), we normalize instead by the sum of the mesh tally itself by setting
+`normalize_by_global_tally` to `false`.
 This ensures that the power we specify will be obtained when normalizing the OpenMC tally.
 In the limit of an extremely refined unstructured mesh, the error in normalizing by the global tally decreases to zero.

-Even though we set up the mesh with
-MOOSE's mesh generator system, we output the mesh template, `pincell.e` by running MOOSE in mesh-generation mode, which will output the mesh as an Exodus file.
+In order to get a mesh file for use in tallying, we run the solid input file in mesh generation mode to output the mesh as an Exodis file:

 ```
 $ cardinal-opt -i solid_um.i --mesh-only